-a) Overview
+A) Overview

-For fiscal year 2018, the investment return, net of fees, on Trust-managed assets was 7.4%, while the Trust's strategic benchmark returned 7.1%.
+For fiscal year 2020, the investment return, net of fees, on Trust-managed assets was 7.29%, while the Trust's strategic benchmark returned 6.97%.
 The relative outperformance for the Trust during the current fiscal year was driven by the investment performance of the Trust's investment managers as well as the tactical investment positions taken by the Trust.

-The top three performing asset classes for the Trust were US equity, private equity, and private debt, which returned 17.5%, 17.3% and 13.5% respectively for the year.
+The top three performing asset classes for the Trust were US equity, private equity, and US fixed income, which returned 12.5%, 10.06%, and 8.03% respectively for the year.
 The Trust maintains a long-term focus and a well-diversified portfolio to take advantage of market movements regardless of which asset classes are in favor in any single year.

-b) Investment Plan: Structure
+B) Investment Plan: Structure

 Since its inception in September 2002, the Trust's asset class structure has evolved from a portfolio consisting entirely of government securities, to a simple three-asset-class approach, and finally to a structure which is more fully diversified across geography, capitalization size, investment style, credit quality, and other characteristics.
 The Trust's Investment Guidelines specify the neutral target allocation and approved ranges for each asset class, as well as rules for rebalancing back towards these neutral targets as market valuations change.
 The Investment Guidelines also provide a policy benchmark for each asset class and a composite benchmark for the total portfolio to measure actual Trust performance against an objective standard.
+During fiscal year 2020, the Board and investment staff commenced a thorough review of the Trust's asset allocation structure; however, this review was not completed by the end of the fiscal year.
 The Trust's most recent full asset allocation study was conducted during fiscal year 2017 and resulted in minor revisions to the previous target allocations and ranges reflecting changes in capital market expectations since the previous asset allocation study.
 The new target allocations and ranges became effective beginning October 1, 2017.
-The Trust's Investment Guidelines are included in Appendix B.
+The Trust's Investment

+Guidelines are included in Appendix B.